-I’ll tidy any mess left in the kitchen whether from the night before or from that morning.
-This consists of unloading and loading the dishwasher, throwing some laundry into the wash, making the bed, and whatever else is on my to-do list for the morning.
+I’ll tidy any mess left in the kitchen, whether it is from the night before or from that morning.
+This consists of unloading and loading the dishwasher, throwing a load of laundry into the wash, making the bed, and whatever else is on my to-do list for the morning.

 Errand + Shopping Day

 My afternoons vary, depending on what I need to do.